How To Edit And Delete WordPress Posts – Part 2

-In Part 1, we covered the different features of the Table of Posts.
+In Part 1, we looked at the built-in features and functions of the WordPress Table of Posts.

-In this tutorial, you will learn about editing and deleting an individual WordPress post, how to perform individual and multiple post edits and deletions, and includes additional tips that will help you save time using and editing WordPress posts.
+In this tutorial, you will learn how to edit and delete individual and multiple posts in WordPress, how to perform single and bulk post edits and deletions, and other practical and time-saving tips for creating content using posts.

-Log into your WordPress admin section, then go to the admin navigation menu and select choose Posts > All Posts …
+To access the WordPress Posts section, log into your WordPress admin then go to the main navigation menu and select Posts > All Posts.

 - Edit single/multiple posts.